 For example, information stored on a single, unconnected corporate desktop may present a lower risk than data stored on an employee’s device.
 Therefore, the controls in your security compliance policy will vary based on potential malicious or accidental access.

-Consider compliance the customs and risk management the etiquette in the C-3PO scenario.
+Consider compliance with the customs and risk management of the etiquette in the C-3PO scenario.
 Whether complying with a standard, regulation, or internal policy, a chief compliance officer must adhere to the customs set forth.
 These rules, however, should be done in a particular way as defined by your corporate risk tolerance, thus the etiquette.

 How Does a Compliance Management System Simplify Compliance Manager Jobs?

 Compliance officer jobs incorporate organizing a vast amount of information to protect businesses.
 Early business initiatives may require little compliance.
-However, scaling your organization for continued success requires additional review of the standards, regulations, and policies needed to achieve profitability.
-Just as C-3PO needed R2D2 to complete missions, so do compliance managers needs software that supports them.
+However, scaling your organization for continued success requires an additional review of the standards, regulations, and policies needed to achieve profitability.
+Just as C-3PO needed R2D2 to complete missions, so do compliance managers need software that supports them.